Joy Ride (2001 film): Critical response

 Stephen Hunter of The Washington Post opined, "In noir, everybody's guilty, and that's one of the pleasures of Joy Ride" and "The flaw in Joy Ride isn't the ride at all — that's the cool part — but the arrival.
 The movie, like so many other American products of late, turns dully obvious at the end. […] Joy Ride, as much fun as it conjures, just ends up going no place fast."
+Lisa Schwarzbaum of Entertainment Weekly stated, "Joy Ride zigzags across the conventions of genre, occasionally driving on the shoulders of black humor—it's a road movie for the way we process suspense today, and very recognizably the zany-brainy work of John Dahl, the urbane neo-noirist."

-Desson Howe of The Washington Post remarked, "The story, although it's scripted with impressive gravitas by Clay Tarver and J.J.
-Abrams, seems more like a conduit for suspense.
+Desson Howe of The Washington Post remarked, "The story, although it's scripted with impressive gravitas by Clay Tarver and J. J. Abrams, seems more like a conduit for suspense.
 That's why I call this movie an "exercise," because Dahl is almost playfully trying to scare the bejesus out of you.
 Joy Ride is about running — or driving — for your life, plain and simple."

-Lisa Schwarzbaum of Entertainment Weekly stated, "Joy Ride zigzags across the conventions of genre, occasionally driving on the shoulders of black humor — it's a road movie for the way we process suspense today, and very recognizably the zany-brainy work of John Dahl, the urbane neo-noirist."

 Joe Leydon of Variety called the film a "hot-wired, white-knuckle thriller" and wrote that it "maneuvers more smoothly, and avoids plot holes more consistently, as it steadily gains momentum while speeding through familiar territory."

 Paul Lê of Bloody Disgusting opined, "The film yields every now and then so viewers can catch their breath, but once this taut and frantic thriller picks up speed again, Joy Ride earns its place as one of the best movies of its kind."